-And the last one is excite the loop.
+And the last one is to excite the loop.

-Here we talk about patterns like prosumer: how can you use the customer as a way of inspiration.
-Bring your product forward as a means for marketing, for example, we're talking about a sharing pattern.
+Here we talk about patterns like prosumer, that is, how you can use the customer as a way of inspiration.

 How important is it to be able to measure what you close with the loop?

-So what is the really good way and in our work, we did in our four-year project here in Switzerland called LACE: Laboratory of Applied Circle Economy, supported by the Swiss state, and we operate it often with this so-called planetary boundary concept.
-So, not looking only at the resources as scarcity and so on but also looking at other elements.
-For example, land use is a planetary boundary, climate change is a planetary boundary and some of them are already like in a red zone so we are over what should be our like that the boundary level.
-So we are also talking about extinction rates, phosphorus and other indicators.
-It's quite heavy to implement such a framework like the planetary boundary concept or carbon emission into the logical one product.
+We did it in our four-year project, here in Switzerland, called LACE: Laboratory of Applied Circle Economy, supported by the Swiss state.
+We operated with the so-called planetary boundary concept, that is, not looking only at the resources as scarcity and so on, but also looking at other elements.
+For example, land use and, climate change are planetary boundaries, and some of them are already like in a red zone,that is we are over what should be our likely boundary level.

 What is the role of sufficiency in a circular economy?
 Could you explain to us what it means?

 Now we go deep into sustainability research.

 Sufficiency is one of the major aspects of sustainability and it is vital for a sustainable change in our economic system.

 Sustainable sufficiency is needed to cope with a growing economic system that expects to consume more and more energy, and continuously extracts new resources.

 The Overall consumption of the planet is steadily increasing year after year.
 Without a circular business model, we will consume new resources without reusing what we have already produced.
 Who will have to take charge of all this waste?